 The eyewear industry manifests itself in products which one wears to protect the eyes, correct vision or simply for fashion purposes.
 The demand for eyewear is increasing globally, mainly due to awareness following regular checkups and examinations, but also because of the growing ageing levels among the European population.

-The increasing demand for eyewear is obvious when looking at eyewear market value in Western Europe.
-While in 2012 market value amounted to approximately 2.8 billion euros, in 2016 it increased to roughly 3.1 billion euros.
-Furthermore, it is estimated that this figure will continue growing, amounting to 3.2 billion euros in 2017.
-Eyewear market value in Eastern Europe showed an even stronger growth.
-In 2016, it amounted to 3.8 billion euros, and it was estimated to rise up to 4.1 billion euros in 2017.
+The increasing demand for eyewear is obvious when looking at the luxury eyewear market in Central and Western Europe.
+While in 2012 market value amounted to approximately 2.8 billion euros, in 2019 it increased to roughly 3.8 billion euros.
+Furthermore, it is estimated that this figure will continue growing, amounting to 4.3 billion euros in 2025.
 The percentage of people wearing spectacles reflects the market value growth in Eastern Europe.
 With 85 and 70 percent respectively, Slovakia and Serbia are the two countries with the highest share of people wearing glasses in 2017.

 However, new technology pushed the industry to a new level and provided the consumer with alternatives to glasses.
 Contact lenses became a key product of the eyewear industry.
 Nevertheless, the share of people wearing contact lenses in Europe is substantially lower than the ones who wear spectacles.
 Slovakia, Cyprus and Latvia have the highest percentage of people wearing contact lenses, at 15 percent each.